 The DTE framework covers 11 distinct document types, ranging from the Comprobante de Crédito Fiscal used in B2B transactions to the Factura Electrónica for consumer sales, along with specialized documents for exports, credit and debit notes, and other tax events.
 Each follows the same core lifecycle: generation, transmission, validation, and stamping.

 The rollout is still underway.
 Businesses have been onboarded in waves based on taxpayer size and classification, with the final mandatory compliance deadline set for May 15, 2026, when micro and small businesses must begin issuing DTEs.
-If your company operates in El Salvador, trades with Salvadoran suppliers, or processes DTEs as part of your accounts payable workflow, understanding El Salvador e-invoicing requirements now is essential preparation.
+Companies operating in El Salvador, trading with Salvadoran suppliers, or processing DTEs in accounts payable should verify their obligations before that date.

 All 11 DTE Document Types Explained